jtnystrom/Discount/README.md

 * The number of files generated in the output tables will correspond to the number of partitions Spark uses, which you can configure in the run scripts.
 However, we recommend configuring partitions for performance/memory usage (the default value of 200 is usually fine) and manually joining the files later if you need to.

+### License and support

+Discount is available under a dual GPL/commercial license.
+For a commercial license, custom development, or commercial support please contact JNP Solutions at [info@jnpsolutions.io](mailto:info@jnpsolutions.io).
+We will also do our best to respond to non-commercial inquiries on a best-effort basis.

 ## Advanced topics